viralemergence/drosophily/README.md

 # How many insect viruses are there?

 My guess is about 1.66 million.
-[Open this](https://github.com/viralemergence/drosophily/blob/master/InsectViruses.html) so I can tell you why.
+Let me tell you why.

+(The only file here you should need is InsectViruses.html)